 - Preference will be given to those students undertaking courses relevant to the needs of the Barossa wine industry.
 However, studies not directly related will also be considered.

 - Applicants are required to provide evidence of their academic capacity to succeed, financial circumstances and personal commitment and motivation to undertake and complete tertiary level study.

-- First & second week of December – Interviews conducted
+First and second week of December Interviews conducted

 2017 APPLICATIONS ARE NOW CLOSED.

 For further information please contact us via the form below.